Direct answer

 | Tool | Best role | Best fit |

-| Recall | Video summaries inside a knowledge graph | Long-term learning and creator research |
+| AI knowledge-base tools | Video summaries inside a knowledge graph | Long-term learning and creator research |

 | NotebookLM | Transcript/source pack analysis | Focused study and research tasks |